angegar/angegar.github.io/docs/Kubernetes/kubernetes-basics/README.md

 ## Persistent volume claim

-As the default pod storage type (emptyDir) is epheral we may need to create permanent disk with the persistent volume claim;
+As the default pod storage type (emptyDir) is ephemeral we may need to create permanent disk with the persistent volume claim;

 # References